autocrypt/autocrypt/doc/next-steps.rst

 .. todo::

-   Document interaction with encrypted headers: if something like memoryhole ever makes it possible to hide normal `To:` and `Cc:` headers, then we need to rethink our approach to handling PKESK leakage further.
+   Document interaction with encrypted headers: if something like `Memory Hole <http://modernpgp.org/memoryhole/>`_ ever makes it possible to hide normal `To:` and `Cc:` headers, then we need to rethink our approach to handling PKESK leakage further.

 Webmail